orlicekm/CsharpCourse/Lectures/Lecture11/PITCHME.md

 +++
 ### Semaphore
 * **Limits the number of threads that can access a resource or pool of resources concurrently**
-* **Useful if multiple instances (N) of a resource** is to be shared among a set of users
+* **Useful if multiple instances (N) of a resource** are shared among a set of users
   * As soon as all N resources are acquired, any new requester has to wait
-  * Since there is no single lock to hold, there is as such no ownership of a semaphore
+  * Since there is no single lock to hold, there is no ownership of a semaphore
 * `Semaphore` Class in `System.Threading` namespace

 +++?code=/Lectures/Lecture11/Assets/sln/Examples/SemaphoreSample.cs&lang=C#&title=Semaphore Sample